-It often happens that a nation of people will identify themselves as a distinct culture by their traditional foods.
+It often happens that a nation of people will identify themselves through its traditional foods.
 For Italians, it always seems both pasta and pizza are the cornerstones of what makes Italian food "Italian".
-However, there is a staple food of Northern Italy that does not get the recognition, but certainly makes up the third aspect of the Italian food trinity: Humble, yet versatile and satisfying polenta.
-Italian cuisine has been characterized by being the food of the peasant and just as poor Southern Italians worked the fields with their bellies full of pasta, Northern Italians subsisted on little more than polenta for centuries.
-In this way, polenta is truly an Italian national dish, and may have a history much more ancient than either pizza or pasta.
+However, there is a staple food of Northern Italy that does not get such recognition, but certainly makes up the third part of the Italian food trinity: humble, yet versatile and satisfying polenta.
+Many of Italy's more traditional dishes were born as food for the poor: in Italy, we call it cucina povera and every region, from Veneto to Sicily, knows it.
+Just as people of the South gathered the most of their energy from pasta, northeners would eat mainly polenta, a dish that has a history longer than that of both pizza and pasta.

 Origins of Polenta